gdunlop/gdunlop.github.io/_posts/2015-11-18-Vector-tiles-remixed.md

 Follow the instructions to [install Tilemaker](https://github.com/systemed/tilemaker#installing).
 It requires OS X, Ubuntu or Fedora.
 Installation on OS X is particularly easy with [Homebrew](http://brew.sh).

 Download an OSM data extract so you can test Tilemaker.
 Country and regions can be downloaded from [Geofabrik](http://download.geofabrik.de), but for our purposes a city-sized extract is better.
-Luckily these are available from Mapzen as [Metro Extracts](https://mapzen.com/data/metro-extracts/).
+Luckily these are available from Interline as [OSM Extracts](https://www.interline.io/osm/extracts/).

 Run Tilemaker to generate vector tiles from the OSM data extract.
 For example:-